th-duc/Global-Terrorism-Insights/README.md

 Terrorists often attack with low coordinance, as demonstrated by the number of coordinated attacks compared to uncoordinated ones:
 ![The attacks are predominantly uncoordinated](img/image3.png)

-The above chart is not perfect, since the database only adopted the columns “multiple” and “related” after 1997.
+The above chart is not perfect, since the database only adopted the columns `multiple` and `related` after 1997.
 I opted to only include attacks where we can be certain whether it was coordinated.
 What about their weapons of choice?
 ![](img/image4.png)